einKnie/assortedScripts/README.md

                    |   If the file exists, you have the option to plot it
                    |   instead of collecting data.

--a, --appname      |   set target by name
+-n, --name         |   set target by name

 -p, --pid          |   set target by pid